ricardotieghi/MolecularModelingRT/README.md

 Welcome to the Molecular Modeling class repository!
 This repository contains all the materials, assignments, and resources you will need for the course.

-Note that I used ChatGPT to format materials within the repository.
+Note that I used ChatGPT to format and summarize materials within the repository.

 ## Table of Contents